dektronics/printalyzer-timer/enclosure/base-unit/base-unit.md

   * The current preferred material for this purpose is Rosco E-Color #106.
 * Thin transparent material to sandwich the rubylith between, for mounting and scratch protection.
+* `encoder-spacer`
+  * A spacer to sit on the encoder shaft, to provide a snug fit between the top of the encoder and the interior face of the enclosure.
+  * Can also use an M7 washer stack here, though getting the right height may be difficult.
+  * This model is intended to be 3D printed using a flexible material, such as TPU95.